mmalmi/nostr-notification-server/README.md

 # Nostr Notification Server

-A server that sends web push notifications and webhooks when Nostr events match user-defined filters.
+A server that sends web push notifications and calls webhooks when Nostr events match user-defined filters.

 Built on Rust, Heed (LMDB) and Flatbuffers.